micro/micro/README.md

 architecture pattern and provides a set of services which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

+Micro provides a logical server composed of building block services, a Go framework for development, command line interface, API gateway and gRPC Proxy for external and remote access.
+Each service provides access to underlying infrastructure primitives through a standard interface with a development model tying everything together.

 <img src="docs/images/micro-3.0.png" />

 Micro is the all encompassing end to end platform experience from source to running and beyond built with a developer first focus.